thednp/fetch-library-data/llm/vitest.md

 "Environments" exist only when running tests in Node.js.

 `browser` is not considered an environment in Vitest.
-If you wish to run part of your tests using [Browser Mode](/guide/browser/), you can create a [test project](/guide/browser/#projects-config).
+If you wish to run part of your tests using [Browser Mode](/guide/browser/), you can create a [workspace project](/guide/browser/#workspace-config).

 Environments for Specific Files [​](#environments-for-specific-files)
 ---------------------------------------------------------------------